Home Values Statement Who We Are Publications Functions and Databases New Students

 New Student Opportunities

-PhD Student Opportunity in Ocean Oxygen Physics at University of Victoria, BC, Canada
+MSc / PhD Student Opportunity in Ocean Particle Dynamics at University of Victoria, BC, Canada

 Prospective students must have the ability to program and perform detailed computational analyses, to think logically, and to work independently.
 We are looking for a student who is bright and self-motivated with good communication skills.
-The project may also include development of empirical relationships based on existing hydrographic data and/or comparison to satellite estimates of productivity.
 A background in ocean sciences, experience in analysis of large datasets, and familiarity with programming and scientific analysis software such as Python or MATLAB are all strong assets.
 This position is partially funded through the Pacific Rim Ocean Data Mobilization and Technology (PRODIGY) program (https://eoas-prodigy-2021.sites.olt.ubc.ca/) providing students with enhanced training and networking opportunities.

 For further information, contact Dr. Roberta Hamme at .
 Most international students should take the GRE and may need to demonstrate English proficiency through tests like TOEFL, IELTS, or MELAB.